Actionable and Interpretable Fault Localization for Recurring Failures in Online Service Systems: Background

 \subsection{Recurring Failures}

 We investigated the failures tickets at \ccb{}, a large commercial bank with over a hundred million users, to motivate our work on recurring failures.
-The banking information system at \ccb{} contains over \num{300} applications, each of which runs on dozens of servers and contains many components such as database, web server, and load balancer.
+The banking information system at \ccb{} contains over \num{300} applications, each of which runs on dozens of servers and contains many components such as databases, web servers, and load balancers.
 We collected \num{576} failure tickets from this system, spanning 12 months, which are triggered by application SLO (service level objective) violation and contain a detailed diagnosis and mitigation process.

 We categorize the root causes of these failures into recurring and non-recurring categories by whether they can be repetitive with historical failures (maybe at different locations).
 The recurring categories are mainly external, hardware, or middleware reasons, such as \textit{bad requests}, \textit{unavailable third-party services}, \textit{failed disks}, \textit{slow SQL queries}, and \textit{missing database indices}.
 The non-recurring categories are mainly logical reasons, such as \textit{code defects}, \textit{design flaws}, and \textit{data inconsistency} (e.g., incorrect modification on a manually maintained special account list).